Tatton Park: Second World War

 During World War II Lord Egerton's parkland played a major role in the training of all allied paratroops by No.1 Parachute Training School RAF based at nearby RAF Ringway.
 On 6 July 1940, Squadron Leader Louis Strange approached his pre-World War I fellow aviator and friend Maurice Egerton to ask for his co-operation in granting permission for the Royal Air Force to use his estate for this most important wartime purpose.
 Lord Egerton readily agreed to the proposal and the first live test jumps from aircraft were made on 13 July by RAF parachuting instructors.

 Between 1940 and early 1946, approximately 60,000 trainees from the United Kingdom and several European countries, including Special agents made their first training drops from cages suspended from Barrage balloons over an open area to the northwest of the hall.

 After their initial drops from the balloons, the trainees then boarded aircraft at Ringway for the short flight to overhead Tatton Park, where they jumped in batches of ten, and later twenty, from approximately 800 feet.
 Some trainees requested 'drops' into Tatton Mere or into the parkland's trees to further prepare them for active operations.

 A free-standing stone memorial to Tatton Park's major wartime role in parachute training is located at the far edge of the dropping zone, about 0.6 mi to the NW of the hall.

 Preservation

 The estate remained in the ownership of the Egerton family until the last Lord Egerton died without issue in 1958.
-In his will, the last Lord Egerton left the house to the National Trust and gave them the park in lieu of death duties.
+In his will, Lord Egerton left the house to the National Trust and gave them the park in lieu of death duties.
 However, as the estate itself was sold by his executors, Cheshire County Council committed to a 99-year lease in place of an endowment to ensure that it was preserved for the benefit of the nation.
 The Trust's ownership (run now by Cheshire East Council) is some 2000 acre (3.1 sq.miles).
 The Hall and Park have been developed into a visitor attraction on an increasingly commercial basis.